-Students who have been accepted to dual degree programs must complete 14 College courses outside the major, including non-major courses for the Foundational Approaches, Sector Requirement and Free Electives.
+Students who have been accepted to dual degree programs must complete 14 College electives, including courses for the Foundational Approaches, Sector Requirements and Free Electives.

-The total number of credit units for both degrees is between 37 and 48.
+The total number of credit units for both degrees is usually between 37 and 48.
 Students must complete worksheets with their advisors in both schools showing how they will meet graduation requirements.